Graphically discrete groups and rigidity: Introducing graphically discrete groups

 Proposition \ref{prop:HNNnotGD} also yields many examples of non-graphically-discrete infinite-ended groups (beyond right-angled Artin groups).

 \begin{cor} For all nontrivial finitely generated groups $\G$, the free product $\G*\Z$ is not graphically discrete. \end{cor}

-\begin{cor} If $\Gamma_1,\Gamma_2$ are nontrivial finitely generated groups containing nontrivial proper finite-index subgroups, the free product $\Gamma=\Gamma_1*\Gamma_2$ has a finite-index subgroup that is not graphically discrete. \end{cor} \begin{proof} Since the groups $\Gamma_1$ and $\Gamma_2$ contain proper finite-index subgroups, there exists a finite-index subgroup $\hat{\G} \leq \G$ whose Grushko decomposition contains a nontrivial free factor.
+\begin{cor} If $\Gamma_1,\Gamma_2$ are nontrivial finitely generated groups containing nontrivial proper finite-index subgroups, the free product $\Gamma=\Gamma_1*\Gamma_2$ has a finite-index subgroup that is not graphically discrete. \end{cor} \begin{proof} Since the groups $\Gamma_1$ and $\Gamma_2$ contain proper finite-index subgroups, there exists a finite-index subgroup $\hat{\G} \leq \G$ whose Grushko decomposition contains a nontrivial free factor that is a free group.
 For example, let $Y$ be the graph of spaces associated to $\Gamma_1*\Gamma_2$.
 By taking covers of the vertex spaces of $Y$, there exists a finite cover $\hat Y\to Y$ such that the underlying graph of $\hat Y$ is not a tree.
-Then $\hat\G\coloneqq \pi_1(\hat Y)$ is a finite-index subgroup of $\G$ containing a nontrivial free factor.
+Then $\hat\G\coloneqq \pi_1(\hat Y)$ is a finite-index subgroup of $\G$ containing a nontrivial free factor that is a free group.
 By Corollary \ref{cor:nongdfreeprod}, $\hat \G$ is not graphically discrete. \end{proof}

 Yet more examples of non-graphically-discrete infinite-ended groups are given by the following proposition.

 \begin{prop} Let $\G_1,\G_2$ be nontrivial finitely generated groups.
 Then the free product $\G=\G_1*\G_2*\G_2$ is not graphically discrete. \end{prop} \begin{proof} Let $S_1,S_2$ be finite generating sets for $\G_1,\G_2$ respectively.
 Let $\G'_2$ be a copy of $\G_2$ and let $S'_2$ be the copy of $S_2$ in $\G'_2$.
 We can then write $\G=\G_1*\G_2*\G'_2$, and consider the Cayley graph $X$ of $\G$ with respect to the finite generating set $S=S_1\sqcup S_2\sqcup S'_2$.
 Now construct a graph $Y$ from $X$ by replacing each vertex $x\in VX$ with a tripod $T_x$.
 That is, let $x_1,x_2,x'_2$ denote the endpoints of $T_x$, and for each edge incident to $x$ in $X$ labeled by a generator in $S_1$ (resp. $S_2,S'_2$) we connect this edge to $x_1$ (resp. $x_2,x'_2$) in $Y$.
 There is a natural geometric action of $\G$ on $Y$.
 Assuming $|S_1|,|S_2|>1$, the centers of the tripods are the only degree 3 vertices in $Y$, so all automorphisms of $Y$ preserve the collection of tripods.
 It is clear from the symmetry of the construction that for each $x\in VX$, there is an automorphism of $Y$ that fixes $x_1$ and swaps $x_2,x'_2$ -- call this the \emph{flip at $T_x$}.